hyperspy/hyperspy/doc/user_guide/visualisation.rst

     >>> s.plot()
     >>> s.add_marker(m)

-This marker will create a line at a value=2 which extends from 0 --> 1 and updates as the index changes.
+This marker will create a line at a value=2, which extends from 0 --> 1 and updates as the index changes.

 Path Markers
 ------------

 Adding new types of markers to hyperspy is relatively simple.
-Currently hyperspy supports any :class:`matplotlib.collections.Collection` object.
-For most common cases this should be sufficient as matplotlib has a large number of built in collections beyond what is available in hyperspy.
+Currently, hyperspy supports any :class:`matplotlib.collections.Collection` object.
+For most common cases this should be sufficient, as matplotlib has a large number of built-in collections beyond what is available directly in hyperspy.

-In the event that you want a specific shape that isn't supported you can define a custom :class:`matplotlib.path.Path` object and then use the :class:`matplotlib.collections.PathCollection` to add the markers to the plot.
-Currently there is no support for saving Path based markers but that can be added if there are specific use cases.
+In the event that you want a specific shape that is not supported, you can define a custom :class:`matplotlib.path.Path` object and then use the :class:`matplotlib.collections.PathCollection` to add the markers to the plot.
+Currently, there is no support for saving Path based markers but that can be added if there are specific use cases.